 There’s a particular craft that goes into writing effective calls-to-action — it’s equal parts arts and science.
 Luckily for us, writing strong CTAs can be achieved with enough practice (or using a CTA tool to help you get started).

 If you want to practice, follow these writing tips to craft strong CTAs that drive traffic and convert leads into customers.

 The first piece of advice in the classic book Writing Tools encourages writers to start sentences with subjects and verbs.
 In English, we read from left to right, and verbs and subjects help us quickly glean a sentence's meaning.

 As essential as these facts may be, acknowledging this when crafting your online CTA is crucial when readers' attention is more elusive than the shadow of a flapping bird.

 Look at the example below from one of HubSpot’s landing pages.
 You’ll notice the first word at the beginning of each sentence is an action-oriented verb.
 Words like “drive,” “start,” and “create” get to the point and incite action that will immediately lead to a positive result.

-By not including a verb in the CTA copy, you aren't prompting readers to take action, which can hurt the click-through rate of your call-to-action and negatively impact conversions.
+By not including a verb in the CTA copy, you aren’t prompting readers to take action, which can hurt the click-through rate of your CTA and negatively impact conversions.